 Chapter 22 of the Highway Capacity Manual 2000, "Freeway Facilities", addresses the impact of rain on freeway capacity and operating speeds.
 The manual first references the researches of Lamm, Choueiri, and Mailaender, who concluded that operating speeds are not affected by wet pavement until visibility is also impacted, and therefore light rain does not impact operating speeds, while heavy rain does.
 The manual goes on to cite the research of Ibrahim and Hall to provide quantitative information on the impact of light and heavy rain on operating speeds and maximum observed flow rates.
-For light rain, the manual states that one can expect a 1.9 km/hour reduction in operating speeds at a flow rate of 2400 vehicles/hour.
-Furthermore, the manual states that there is no reduction in operating speeds during free flow conditions and a 12.8 to 16 km/hour reduction in operating speeds at a flow rate of 2400 vehicles/hour.
+For light rain, the manual states that one can expect a 1.9 km/hour reduction in operating speeds during free flow conditions, and a 6.4 to 12.8 km/hour reduction in operating speeds at a flow rate of 2400 vehicles/hour.
+Furthermore, the manual states that there is no reduction in capacity during light rain.
+For heavy rain, it is stated that there is a 4.8 to 6.4 km/hour reduction in operating speeds at a flow rate of 2400 vehicles/hour.
 Finally, it is stated that there is a 14-15% reduction in capacity during heavy rain.